Pfern/Oneida_Genomics_Workshop/docs/phyloviz.md

 abricate --summary $abricate_dir/*/*.abricate_out.tab > $abricate_dir/abricate_summary.resfinder.day1_day2.tab
 ```

-After running the above commands, open the summary table and substitute the numeric values with what for you is **true** for presence of a resistence genes and **false** to absence.
+After running the above commands, there are some file modifications that need to be made:

+- Open the summary table and substitute the numeric values with what for you is **true** for presence of a resistence genes and **false** to absence.
-Change the header of the IDs from #FILE to FILE and save the file as tab delimited.
+- Change the header of the IDs from #FILE to FILE and save the file as tab delimited.
+- Change values in the FILE column to match with the FILE column of the chewBBACA profile file.

-Alternatively you can download it directly [here]()
+Alternatively you can download it directly [here](https://raw.githubusercontent.com/Pfern/Oneida_Genomics_Workshop/master/docs/metadata.txt)

-### Preparing the profile file

-Get the profile file obtained from chewBBACA [task 5](https://github.com/Pfern/Oneida_Genomics_Workshop/blob/master/docs/chewbbaca.md#task-5---extract-the-profile-for-phyloviz)

-As an option you can donwload the file directly from the repository [directory](https://raw.githubusercontent.com/Pfern/Oneida_Genomics_Workshop/master/docs/cgMLST.tsv).

 ### Accessing the application